alokkumar-dotcom/ApexPlanet-DataAnalytics-Task1/README.md

 - No missing values remain.
 - Every **Order_ID** is unique.
 - **Total_Sales** is correctly calculated.
-- Date format is standardized.
+- Date formats are standardized.
-- Dataset is ready for analysis.
+- The dataset is ready for further analysis.

 ---